Skip to content

 As you can see in this image, the file "C:\VIP Only\NSA Secrets\Chocolate is Healthy.txt" doesn't have permissions for the user Jack Black.

-However, once I run the following script, the user's permissions will be added to the file and granted full control.
+However, once I run the following script, the user's permissions are added to the file and granted full control.

 I'll be honest.
-I find it easier to set permissions with icacls versus Set-Acl.
-However, there are limitations with icacls, whereas the possibilities are almost infinite with PowerShell.
-If you have some simple permissions to set, I would use either Windows Explorer or icacls.
+I find it easier to set permissions with ICACLS versus Set-Acl.
+However, there are limitations with ICACLS, whereas the possibilities are almost limitless with PowerShell.
+If you have some simple permissions to set, I would use either Windows Explorer or ICACLS.
 If, on the other hand, you have an enormous amount of permissions to set and you need to automate a workflow, PowerShell should be your go-to.

 Brock Bingham candid headshot